-- Riverdale Road (Mernda Town Centre) provides a connection linking residential estates to public transport, Mernda railway station and Mernda Town Centre. - Priority: Very High - Civic Drive extension provides a link between Morang Drive and Bush Boulevard and better access to Plenty Valley Town Centre.
-Priority: Very High - Sissinghurst Parade is a key link providing a ring road of Mernda Town Centre facilitating movement circulation.
-Priority: High - Coulstock Street is a major road that will provide the ability to move more easily through Epping Central.
-Priority: High - Berry Lane provides circulation within and to the Mernda Town Centre.
-Priority: High - Coolgardie Road will provide a direct link from Doreen South to the Mernda Town Centre for walkers, cyclists, buses and motorists.
-Priority: High
+- Riverdale Road (Mernda Town Centre) provides a connection linking residential estates to public transport, the Mernda Railway Station and Mernda Town Centre. - Priority: Very High - Civic Drive extension provides a link between Morang Drive and Bush Boulevard and better access to Plenty Valley Town Centre.

+• Sissinghurst Parade is a key link providing a ring road of Mernda Town Centre facilitating movement circulation.

+• Coulstock Street is a major road that will provide the ability to move more easily through Epping Central.

+• Berry Lane provides circulation within and to the Mernda Town Centre.

+• Coolgardie Road will provide a direct link from Doreen South to the Mernda Town Centre for walkers, cyclists, buses and motorists.